 You may wonder about how the details of your accident could impact your claim.
-Injured workers should seek out a workers’ compensation lawyer who can help with:
+If you’re an injured worker, you should seek out a workers’ compensation lawyer near you who can help with:

 All of these issues can lead to a complex personal injury or workers’ comp claim where an insurance company tries to deny your compensation.

-The Illinois Workers’ Compensation Act is the primary piece of legislation used is workers’ compensation cases.
+The Illinois Workers’ Compensation Act is the primary piece of legislation used in workers’ compensation cases.

-Laws outline the process by which employees can seek compensation.
-An employee must inform their employer within 45 days of the injury if they want to receive maximum benefits.
+An employee must inform their employer within 45 days of the injury to receive maximum benefits.
 Note, though, that many employers have more restrictive reporting requirements.

 Illinois laws cover an employer’s obligation to pay for workers’ compensation and post workers’ compensation insurance notices in an area where employees can see them.
-There are limited exceptions to these requirements.
-Per state law, employers must report an injury to the Illinois Workers’ Compensation Commission when an employee misses three workdays.
+There are limited exceptions to these.
+Employers must report an injury to the Illinois Workers’ Compensation Commission when an employee misses three workdays.